adetaylor/browser-learning/docs/exercise1c.md

 (change `exercise1c.html` to whatever you called your page)

 > [!TIP]
 > You need to run the browser and the server at the same time.
-You can
-> most easily do that by opening an extra terminal, although an alternative
+The best way to
-> is to type Control-Z and then run `bg` to put the server in the background.
+> do this is to type Control-Z, and then type `bg`, which will run the browser
+> in the background.
+(You can see this by typing `jobs`.)
+Another way is to
+> open another terminal and then run `. venv/bin/activate`.

 Ensure you can see bold text and hyperlinks.

-What's wrong with the browser we've made?

 ## What's up with?